MOS Technology 6581: Game audio

 The majority of games produced for the Commodore 64 made use of the SID chip, with sounds ranging from simple clicks and beeps to complex musical extravaganzas or even entire digital audio tracks.
 Due to the technical mastery required to implement music on the chip, and its versatile features compared to other sound chips of the era, composers for the Commodore 64 have described the SID as a musical instrument in its own right.
 Most software did not use the full capabilities of SID, however, because the incorrect published specifications caused programmers to only use well-documented functionality.
 Some early software, by contrast, relied on the specifications, resulting in inaudible sound effects.

-Well known composers of game music for this chip are Rob Hubbard, known for titles such as Commando, Monty on the run, International Karate, Sanxion, Skate or Die!, and Martin Galway, known for Wizball, Arkanoid and Times of Lore.
-Other noteworthies include David Whittaker (Lazy Jones, Speedball, Glider Rider, Amaurote), Jeroen Tel (Cybernoid, Turbo Outrun, Robocop 3 and Myth), Ben Daglish (The Last Ninja, Jack the Nipper, Firelord, Gauntlet), David Dunn (Finders Keepers and Flight Path 737), and Chris Hülsbeck (R-Type, Turrican and The Great Giana Sisters).
+Well known composers of game music for this chip are Rob Hubbard, known for titles such as Commando, Monty on the Run, International Karate, Sanxion, Skate or Die!, and Martin Galway, known for Wizball, Arkanoid and Times of Lore.
+Other noteworthies include David Whittaker (Lazy Jones, Speedball, Glider Rider, Amaurote), Jeroen Tel (Cybernoid, Turbo OutRun, Robocop 3 and Myth), Ben Daglish (The Last Ninja, Jack the Nipper, Firelord, Gauntlet), David Dunn (Finders Keepers and Flight Path 737), and Chris Hülsbeck (R-Type, Turrican and The Great Giana Sisters).

 Recordings

 The fact that many enthusiasts prefer the real chip sound over software emulators has led to several recording projects aiming to preserve the authentic sound of the SID chip for modern hardware.

-The sid.oth4 project has over 380 songs of high quality MP3 available recorded on hardsid hardware and the SOASC= project has the entire High Voltage SID Collection (HVSC) released with 49 (over 35,000 songs) recorded from real Commodore 64s in a high quality MP3 file.
+The sid.oth4 project has over 380 high quality MP3 files available recorded on HardSID hardware, and the SOASC= project has the entire High Voltage SID Collection (HVSC) version 49 (over 35,000 tracks) recorded from real Commodore 64s in high quality MP3 files.
 Both projects emphasize the importance of preserving the authentic sound of the SID chip.
 In 2016, the Unepic Stoned High SID Collection (USHSC) was launched.
 It is a YouTube channel with over 50,000 SID tunes uploaded as single videos.
 The USHSC is based on both the SOASC= and HVSC, but also uploads recordings of recent SID music released at the Commodore Scene Database (CSDb) site.
-The channel features playlists containing roughly 5000 tunes each.
+The channel features playlists containing roughly 5,000 tunes each.